Log in

 2. Public Transit

 You can explore Toronto on one of the best transit systems in North America - the Toronto Transit Company (TTC).
-Three modes of transportation are offered for you to quickly and conveniently get around the city: bus, subway and streetcar.
+Three modes of transportation are available to help you get around the city quickly and conveniently: bus, subway, and streetcar.
 If your student housing in Toronto is located downtown, there's a good chance you'll see a transit stop almost as soon as you walk down the stairs.

 3. Cycling